Explosive Growth in Thailand’s Data Center Market

 Why Choose Thailand for Data Centers and Cloud Services?

-The country offers affordable land, geopolitical stability, and low disaster risk, reducing investment barriers compared to traditional Tier 1 markets.
+The country offers affordable land, geopolitical stability, and low disaster risk, reducing investment barriers compared to other markets.

 Thailand also provides strong internet stability and access, ranking second only to Singapore in the region, supported by high-speed networks, 13 submarine cables, and multiple internet exchange points.
 Importantly, the country benefits from readily available utilities with more than 30% reserved electricity supply, alongside access to organic green power, aligning with global sustainability priorities.